 Pronunciation of 'Alternanthera'

-The word 'Alternanthera' refers to a genus of plants in the Amaranthaceae family, commonly used in ornamental gardening and aquariums.
-Pronounced as 'awl-ter-NAN-thur-uh' in English.
+The word 'Alternanthera' is pronounced as 'ˌɔːltərˈnænθərə' in English (en-US).
+It refers to a genus of flowering plants in the Amaranthaceae family, commonly known for their colorful foliage.

-The word 'Alternanthera' originates from New Latin, derived from 'alternans' (alternating) and 'anthera' (anther), referring to the alternating anthers of the flowers.
+The word 'Alternanthera' originates from New Latin, derived from the Latin words 'alternus' meaning 'alternating' and 'anthera' meaning 'anther', referring to the alternating anthers of the flowers.

 Pronunciation Details